Savannah Comics

 What I Did

-Web UI Design Lead, UX Research, Wireframing, Prototyping
+Web Design Lead, UX Research, Wireframing, Prototyping

 Tools I Used